 After lazing in the sun for while, you might opt to see the beach from a different angle – the back of a horse.
 Hutchinson Island is one of the few areas in Florida that allows horses on the beach.
 You can ride between a cobalt-blue ocean on one side and thick strands of sabal palms on the other.
 And a company called Tours on Horseback can help you do it.

 Horses won’t be the only animals you see here, either.
 The endangered manatee – Florida’s beloved “sea cow” – is found in the Indian River Lagoon.
 Whales migrate here each winter to give birth to their young.
 And Florida has some 500 species of birds and wading birds, many of which you’ll see here.

 After your ride, you may want to take in some of Hutchinson Island’s surprising historic and cultural attractions.
-For example, the stunning new Elliott Museum may have the world’s greatest collection of antique Ford trucks (and baseball cards), along with artifacts from the area’s early days.
+For example, the stunning Elliott Museum may have the world’s greatest collection of antique Ford trucks (and baseball cards), along with artifacts from the area’s early days.

 For a glimpse into the history of the island, head for Gilbert’s Bar House of Refuge, which served a as a refuge for shipwrecked sailors during the days when this area earned the nickname of “The Treasure Coast.”
-This is the oldest building on the Treasure Coast, and the only fully-restored House of Refuge (of 10) in Florida.
+This is the oldest building on the Treasure Coast, and the only fully-restored house of refuge (of 10) in Florida.
 Listed on the National Register of Historic Places, the House (circa 1876) is now a museum displaying historical maritime artifacts, personal items and furnishings belonging to the House's “Keeper” and family, and pieces salvaged from old shipwrecks.

 For a look at Hutchinson Island through a different prism, the Florida Oceanographic Society Coastal Science Center has 40 acres of wooded nature trails, and a fascinating visitor center.